That Beatin’ Rhythm – Mirwood USA 1966

 First played at The Blue Note Club in Manchester then the ‘Wheel’ followed!

-This track was known as ‘Do The Skate’ as “THAT BEATIN’ RHYTHM” could never be heard as a keyline in the lyrics when played at the Allnighter at the Twisted Wheel – due to mono single (imported from the USA in 1967) being very ‘muffled over the speaker sound system.
+This track by Richard Temple was known as ‘Do The Skate’ as “THAT BEATIN’ RHYTHM” could never be heard as a keyline in the lyrics when played at the Allnighter at the Twisted Wheel – due to mono single (imported from the USA in 1967) being very ‘muffled over the speaker sound system.
 But Richard clearly shouts SKATE!

 Lots of tracks were misinterpreted there; lyrics miss quoted etc. Everyone thought this was called ‘Do The Skate’ and a few ended up buying ‘The Skate’ by Leon Haywood, or from Dean Parish with his ‘Skate’ instead, but as it was not released in the UK it became very obscure, until later it was dug up by the Northern Soul Crowd.
 However the first person to import it was Dave Lomas who lent it to the Twisted Wheel DJ to play it after he got it on an auction list.
 Later he played it till its grooves wore out as DJay at The Blue Note.